coderedcorp/coderedcms/docs/getting_started/tutorial03.rst

 * Restart server with `python manage.py runserver`

-Lets use that CSS class *text-shadow* we just made.
+Lets use the CSS class *text-shadow* we just made.
 * Back to the home page editor screen, in the column block, click **Advanced Settings**
 * Enter "text-shadow" in the Custom CSS Class field.
 See below :